 Due to the low grade character of the rock formation, less than 1% of the ore would be produced as copper, nickel and trace metals, with waste rock comprising the remaining 99%.
 Since the amount of sulfur containing waste rock would be so enormous, the impact to the environment would be significant and long-term.

 Although mining companies claim that they can “mitigate” such problems, there is currently no sulfide mine in existence that is not polluting the ground water.
-Acid Mine Drainage (AMD) (insert image) and toxic heavy metal release can last for centuries; adversely affect fish and other aquatic life, wildlife dependant on those aquatic lives as food sources, and the quality of watersheds and drinking water.
+Acid Mine Drainage (AMD) and toxic heavy metal release can last for centuries; adversely affect fish and other aquatic life, wildlife dependent on those aquatic lives as food sources, and the quality of watersheds and drinking water.
 Sulfates (from sulfur) also leach into the environment and become part of a bio-chemical process that converts mercury into methyl mercury, which bio-accumulates in the food chain resulting in fish consumption advisories.
 Sulfates are particularly harmful to the growth of wild rice.
 Thus, pollutants from sulfide mining operations could adversely affect food sources and ultimately, human health.
 In addition, the scope of mining such low grade ores changes the landscape forever.

 Advanced mineral exploration, including leasing and exploratory drilling, is now occurring on lands bordering the Boundary Waters and deep into the Superior National Forests and nearby state lands such as Bear Head Lake State Park and into the Cloquet Valley State Forest.
 Twin Metals is currently developing its mine plans and the company is expected to begin the permit application and environmental review process in 2014.